Perlmutter Timeline¶

 andcudatoolkit/11.4

-dropped as available modules.- You can continue to compile using older cuda versions, see note about CUDA compatibility libraries
+dropped as available modules.- You can continue to compile using older cuda versions with CUDA compatibility libraries

 - Numerous internal upgrades (software and network stack) to prepare the Phase-2 integration of Perlmutter